 Using the AI Chat Assistant

-Learn how to use the AI chat sidebar to get help and build workflows faster.
+Learn how to use Miraxa, the chat panel built into every page of Spojit, to get answers and build workflows faster.

 Overview

-The AI chat assistant is a side panel available on every page of the Spojit app.
-It knows which page you're on and tailors its answers - on the Dashboard it answers general questions, on the Workflow Designer it sees the workflow you're editing and can modify it for you, on Connections it walks you through auth setup.
+Miraxa is the intelligent layer across your automation: a chat panel available on every page of the Spojit app.
+It knows which page you're on and tailors its answers - on the Dashboard it answers general questions, in the Workflow Designer it sees the workflow you're editing and can modify it for you, and on Connections it walks you through setting up a connection.

-The assistant is most useful for two things: explaining how features work without leaving the app, and editing the workflow canvas through natural-language instructions.
-It's not a replacement for reading execution logs, but it's the fastest path to a working node configuration.
+Miraxa is most useful for two things: explaining how features work without leaving the app, and editing the workflow canvas through natural-language instructions.
+It does not replace reading your execution history, but it is the fastest path to a working node configuration.

-Click the chat icon in the navigation sidebar to open the chat panel.
+Click the Miraxa icon in the navigation sidebar to open the chat panel.
 Type a question or instruction and press Enter.
 Conversations are scoped to your current session and the page context.

 Context Awareness